 Here's the complete list of Paraliminal CDs:

-I own the complete collection, including the 4 bonus CDs.
-I've listened to most of the CDs multiple times.
-There are only two I haven't yet listened to: Holiday Cheer and Smoke-Free.
-I don't need the latter because I've never smoked, and at the time of this writing, the holidays aren't upon us yet.
-With the possible exception of Smoke-Free and perhaps Ideal Weight (if you already maintain your ideal weight), all the Paraliminals are universal and should appeal to anyone.
+I own the complete collection, and I've listened to most of the CDs multiple times.
+With the possible exception of Smoke-Free (if you don't smoke) and perhaps Ideal Weight (if you already maintain your ideal weight), all the Paraliminals are universal and should appeal to anyone.
 My personal favorites are Deep Relaxation, Automatic Pilot, Belief, Prosperity, Perfect Health, and Get Around To It.
 My #1 favorite is Belief, which I've heard more than a dozen times.

 Every Paraliminal includes Centerpointe Research Institute's trademark Holosync technology.
 Centerpointe is known for its enormously popular meditation CDs, and Holosync is the reason.
 Holosync employs a technique called binaural beats, which were first discovered in 1839 by Heinrich Wilhelm Dove.
 Here's how it works: